CAFapi/opensuse-tomcat-image/README.md

 | `SERVICE_`DATABASE_PASSWORD | The password to use when establishing the connection to the PostgreSQL server.                         |
 | `SERVICE_`DATABASE_APPNAME  | The application name that PostgreSQL should associate with the connection for logging and monitoring.  |
 | `SERVICE_`DATABASE_NAME     | The name of the PostgreSQL database to be created.                                                     |

+### Opensuse-Tomcat-Jul

+This image defaults to use the native logging - Java Util Logging, providing two options, one image utilising logback and one utilising
+Java Util Logging.

+No other changes from the above image have been made.

+Here is an example Dockerfile which uses this image as a base:

+    FROM cafapi/opensuse-tomcat-jul:latest AS builder

+    COPY --from=builder $CATALINA_HOME $CATALINA_HOME